 When I talk to project teams about how they find and select healthier products for new construction or retrofits, I often hear that they rely on disclosures like Health Product Declarations (HPDs) or Declare labels, or ecolabels such as Greenseal or Cradle to Cradle certifications, or most often they rely on manufacturer claims about the product.

 I’m feeling optimistic that there has been more traction with manufacturers using these great transparency programs.
-Because the programs are relatively new, there are a limited number of products on the market today that carry disclosures, and even fewer that have ecolabels.
+There are a limited number of products on the market today that carry disclosures, and even fewer that have ecolabels.
 Real estate teams often feel stuck when the product they want to select is not yet disclosed.
 Also, because a product carries a disclosure or an ecolabel does not mean it is the best choice to avoid hazards for that product category.

 I believe that there is a lot of value in disclosures and product certifications and that they play a critical role in our ecosystem.
 And, I believe the most powerful way to achieve safer products is to start BEFORE relying on those product disclosure tools.
-Project teams can take advantage of product TYPE information and guidance to choose product types that are typically safer than others - all before ever selecting an individual manufacturer’s branded product.
+Project teams can take advantage of product type guidance to select products that are typically safer than others – all before ever selecting from an individual manufacturer.

+Habitable’s InformedTM product guidance is informed by our 20+ years of building materials research.
+Guidance for individual product categories are generated by analyzing everything we know about a product category, including the way the products are made, the hazards associated with the product content, and end of life options for different product types.
 The reason I am so excited about this resource is that it summarizes a LOT of technical information into a simple, easy to use format that can be applied easily to both benchmark current practices and select typically safer products for projects, and even help document the powerful impacts of choosing safer materials on a project.

 What advice do you have for up-and-coming leaders in this space?

 Don’t be afraid to reach out directly to professionals to learn more about their jobs.
 Ask what experience they are looking for in candidates, what their day to day looks like, and even directly ask about open positions or internship opportunities.
 Once you are in a role, actively look for opportunities to meet people within and outside of your organization.
 By expanding your network you learn different perspectives and build your capacity to collaborate on your next project.
 I can say from experience that you can make an impact from many different vantage points.
 We need young energetic leaders in NGOs, government, industry, and academia who are passionate about making the world a better place!
-Is that you?
-I’d love to chat!
-Reach out at tmcgrath@healthybuilding.net.